Reviews, Paradigms & News

-Being a practitioner of continuous improvement processes and knowing how hard they are to roll out in the real world creates a great appreciation for how difficult it would be for natural selection processes to develop a butterfly wing that closely resembles and visually mimics a flower that grows in a particular location.
+Being a practitioner of continuous improvement processes and knowing how hard they actually are to roll out in the real world creates a great appreciation for me personally about how difficult it would be for natural selection processes to develop a butterfly wing that closely resembles and visually mimics a flower that grows in a particular location where the butterfly lives.

 The existence of massive variation in a number of organisms in very specific ways and very intricate designs that inter relate with each other in an almost infinite number of settings argues against all of that variation happening simply based on the tool kit created by Darwinian “survival of the fittest” processes and random mutations for each species that are perceived and believed to be the core tool of the pure Darwinism approach to the design and existence of life forms and the creation of species.

-I had that suspicion about that particular challenge to that classic Darwinian theory and paradigm for years.
+I had some direct suspicion about that particular challenge to that classic Darwinian theory and paradigm for years.
 I measure processes for a living as part of my job.
-I once asked a couple of highly mathematical family members to compute the likelihood that pure random mutation could come up with those species as they now exist.
+I once asked a couple of highly mathematical family members to compute the likelihood that pure random mutation could come up with each of those species as they now exist.
 The scholars in my family turned me down on doing the actual numbers but agreed that the math pointed toward improbable levels of development for any given point of significant biological change in random ways resulting in each of those species in either independent or related settings.